-(12) Weight allowances between weight classes do not apply to professional contestants in a title fight or amateur contestants from an amateur contest.
+(12) Weight allowances between weight classes do not apply to professional contestants in a title fight bout or amateur contestants.
 Amateur contestants shall compete within their weight class.

 (13) The final agreement between a contestant and a promoter shall be provided to the department no later than 4 business days before the official weigh-in.